back-kh/SADA-Ancient-Palm-Leaf-Manuscripts-Recognitions/README.md

 > **Status:** Under review at *Pattern Recognition Letters*

 This paper extends our work from KH-SADA to **multi-script analysis**, including **Khmer, Balinese, and Sundanese**.
-It introduces a grammar-aware augmentation framework for multi-script palm leaf manuscripts and a hybrid CNN-Transformer recognition architecture.
+It introduces a grammar-aware augmentation framework for multi-script palm leaf manuscripts and an improved recognition architecture.

 - **New grammar forms**
 - **Expanded datasets**